 …When the person who has been cursed decides to take on that curse energy into their energy field.

 That doesn’t happen that often, but it can happen in one of two ways:

 1. When the cursed person feels they deserve the curse because they feel guilty about something.

-Here’s an example: let’s say Mary is dating a guy, or maybe I should say: “going out with a bloke.”)
-This bloke is called Rob.
+Here’s an example: let’s say Mary is dating a guy called Rob.
 They have been in a relationship for six months and Mary is crazy about Rob and Rob seems to be crazy about her.
-She is convinced he is going to propose and that she has found ‘the one’.
+She is convinced that she has found ‘the one’.
 He seems to feel the same way.
 Then a few months later by chance she finds out he already has a fiancée and has had one the whole time they were seeing each other.
-She is gutted, but above all, incredibly angry that he deceived her.
+She is gutted, but above all, angry that he deceived her.